 Usability Testing: Heuristic inspection-based testing that evaluates usability issues such as flow, efficiency, errors, success rate, content checking, and aspects of user help functions.

 Compatibility Testing: Addresses browser compatibility, operating system compatibility, mobile compatibility, and printing options.

 Performance Testing: Load testing web applications and web stress testing with benchmarking and application performance evaluation under various environment characterizations, including connection speeds, user loads, and user activities.

-Security Testing: Testing web applications for potential vulnerabilities as identified by the Open Web Application Security Project (OWASP), plus XBOSoft’s own list of top security threats.
+Web Application Security Testing and Web Application Penetration Testing for potential vulnerabilities as identified by the Open Web Application Security Project (OWASP), plus XBOSoft’s own list of top security threats.